mrchantey/beet/docs/src/index.md

 ## Drawbacks

-#### Indirection
+#### Lots of Relations

-Agents, behaviors and children are seperate entities, which is a bit of an ergonomic painpoint.
-Its my hope this will be helped by the introduction of [Entity Relations](https://github.com/bevyengine/bevy/issues/3742).
+Agents, behaviors and children are seperate entities, which can be an ergonomic painpoint.
+Hopefully this will be addressed by the introduction of [Entity Relations](https://github.com/bevyengine/bevy/issues/3742).

 #### Tick Traversal